-COMPETENCY: (1) Building Effective Relationships INDICATORS: a. collaborating with community and provincial agencies to address the needs of students and their families; and f. facilitating the meaningful participation of members of the school community and local community in decision-making.

-INDICATORS: a. ensuring that the vision is informed by research on effective learning, teaching and leadership; and c. promoting in the school community a common understanding of and support for the school authority's goals, priorities and strategic initiatives.
+COMPETENCY: INDICATORS: (1) Building Effective Relationships a. collaborating with community and provincial agencies to address the needs of students and their families; and f. facilitating the meaningful participation of members of the school community and local community in decision-making.
+COMPETENCY: INDICATORS: (3) Visionary Leadership a. ensuring that the vision is informed by research on effective learning, teaching and leadership; and c. promoting in the school community a common understanding of and support for the school authority's goals, priorities and strategic initiatives.

-a. providing direction on fiscal and resource management in

-g. recognizing student and staff accomplishments.
+COMPETENCY: (6) School Authority Operations and Resources INDICATORS: a. providing direction on fiscal and resource management in accordance with all statutory, regulatory and school authority requirements; and g. recognizing student and staff accomplishments.

-(g) collaborate with post-secondary institutions and the community to enable smooth transitions for students from secondary to post-secondary education
+33(1) A board, as a partner in education, has the responsibility to(g) collaborate with post-secondary institutions and the community to enable smooth transitions for students from secondary to post-secondary education